Thursday, February 2, 2012

 2003 was a catastrophic year for the West Pier.

-On 28th March 2003 the Pavilion was destroyed in an arson attack, and on 11th May 2003 the Concert Hall also was burnt out deliberately.
+On 28th March the Pavilion was destroyed in an arson attack, and then on 11th May the Concert Hall, already seriously damaged in a huge storm the previous December, was also deliberately set on fire.

 English Heritage was commissioned to report on whether after such damage, the restoration was still viable.
-In December 2003, in a detailed report, English Heritage concluded that despite the significant damage, given the wealth of salvaged material from the pier and the considerable photographic and video archive, repair and reconstruction of the pier was still viable.
-It was therefore bitterly disappointing that in its meeting on 28th January, the Heritage Lottery Fund decided to withdraw its funding of the project.
+It concluded that despite the significant damage, given the wealth of salvaged material from the pier and the considerable photographic and video archive, repair and reconstruction of the pier was still viable.
+It was therefore bitterly disappointing that at its meeting on 28th January, the Heritage Lottery Fund decided to withdraw its funding of the project.

 Collapse of the West Pier taken September 2003